 DSCP packet marking for media RTP streams are added:

 DSCP for TelePresence Calls

 · DSCP for Audio Portion of TelePresence

 CSCtw47643 Cannot Install Signed Microsoft CA Server-Client Authentication Certificate on Microsoft OCS 2008

-Cannot install a server-client authentication certificate that is signed by a Microsoft CA into the local computer store of a Microsoft Office Communications Server (OCS) running Windows 2008.
+You cannot install a server-client authentication certificate that is signed by a Microsoft certificate authority (CA) into the local computer store of a Microsoft Office Communications Server (OCS) running Windows 2008.
 Attempting to copy the certificate from the current user store to the local computer store fails with the error message that the private key is missing.

-Log on the OCS as a local user.
+Log on to the OCS as a local user.